 MSSI Mentors: Reflections on Serving Men of Color

-In this second installment of a new Q&A series, “Standing in the Gap: MSSI Mentors’ Experiences with Men of Color,” Rashida Welbeck, project director of MoCCA, asks three MSSI Success Mentors to share their perspectives on the students they serve.
+In this second installment of the Q&A series, “Standing in the Gap: MSSI Mentors’ Experiences with Men of Color,” Rashida Welbeck, project director of MoCCA, asks three MSSI success mentors to share their perspectives on the students they serve.

 Welbeck: What strengths do MSSI students bring to CCBC as men of color?